isomerpages/mlaw-corp/news/speeches/_posts/2024-07-11-post-SIAC China.md

 ---
-title: SIAC China
+title: Opening Speech by Mr Edwin Tong SC, Minister for Culture, Community and Youth, and Second Minister for Law, at SIAC China Conference 2024
-permalink: /siac-china/
+permalink: /2m-opening-speech-siac-china-conference-2024/
 date: 2024-07-11
 layout: post
 description: ""